El Gringo Loco

 Mexico – June 2007

-It starts to gently rain, so I quickly return back to the hotel.
-Rain now subsided, I head back to the terrace for a drink only to find that several of my group had been following my hike with the binoculars they’d brought for birding.
-“We really didn’t think you’d jump,” they tell me as I’m offered a few drinks.
-I like to think the locals tell stories of “el gringo loco” who overcame three obstacles to reach his destination, though the hotel staff probably just warn others not to attempt what this crazy gringo did.
+“We really didn’t think you’d jump,” they tell me as I’m offered a few drinks to celebrate my exploits.
+I like to think the locals tell stories of “el gringo loco” who overcame three obstacles to reach his destination.
+However, the hotel staff probably just warns others not to attempt what this crazy gringo did.

 # # #

-Back to Travel Tales
+Back to Travel Tales | Central & North America